-The Hollick Arvon Caribbean Writers Prize is an award which allows an emerging Caribbean writer living and working in the Caribbean to devote time to advancing or finishing a literary work, with support from an established writer as mentor.
+The Emerging Caribbean Writers Prize, formerly known as the Hollick Arvon Caribbean Writers Prize, is an award which allows an emerging Caribbean writer living and working in the Caribbean to devote time to advancing or finishing a literary work, with support from an established writer as mentor.
 Sponsored by the Hollick Family Charitable Trust for a period of 3 years (2013-2015), the Prize awarded writers in three literary genres over consecutive years: fiction in year one (2013); non-fiction in year two (2014); and poetry in year three (2015).

 The Prize is jointly administered by the non-profit organisation the Bocas Lit Fest and the creative writing organisation Arvon.